NetrunnerDB/netrunner-cards-json/README.md

 ./validate.py --verbose --fix_formatting
 ```

+The above script requires python package `jsonschema` which can be installed using `pip` via `pip install -U jsonschema`.

-Or just try to follow the style existing files (formatted by the above command) use when editing entries.
+You can also just try to follow the style existing files use when editing entries.
+They are all formatted and checked using the script above.

 ### JSON text editing tips